mcarroll138/Salon.Solution/README.md

 ## Complete setup/installation instructions
-- Clone this repository from github
+- Clone this repository from GitHub
 - Navigate to the HairSalon directory in your terminal and create a new file called appsettings.json
 - Within this file add the following lines of code: